git2cchen/STTM/README.md

 A Support Tensor Train Machines (STTM) [1] for Matlab&copy;/Octave&copy;
 --------------------------------------------------------------------------------------------------

 This package contains Matlab/Octave code for the methods mentioned in Support Tensor Train Machines, namely STTM.
 The demo code demonstrates a CIFAR-10 bianry classification example.
-The CIFAR-10 samples and the required toolbox are provided and can be downloaded at https://drive.google.com/file/d/1zecyTldlvOowMz9QyzkIQ2FZO9n57Hck/view?usp=sharing.
+The CIFAR-10 samples and the required toolbox are provided and can be downloaded at [STTM requirements](https://drive.google.com/file/d/1zecyTldlvOowMz9QyzkIQ2FZO9n57Hck/view?usp=sharing)

 1. Requirements